-For the past couple of weeks I have been working on a custom project, in-between teaching and tool making.
-It is a silver circlet, here about half done, with a chased design of stylized vines and leaves.
+This silver circlet, is chased with a design of stylized vines and leaves, and set with glass beads provided by the customer.
 To do the work I had to make a jig for the pitch in which the silver gets set, and a new set of texture punches.
 You can see both on the bench in the picture below.
 I would like to thank Jim for ordering this project, and Brian for letting me copy so many of his antique punch tools.

 As you can see I am rebuilding my web site in a new format.
 This should allow me to update my pages and change the site as need be.
 It will also allow me to post more detailed pictures of my work, and keep everyone informed about shows and workshops, and other events that I will be a part of.
 The site is still very much under construction, but please feel free to explore, and to come back in the future to see what new things I post in the coming weeks and months.